NNP Programs in Ohio

 Ohio NNP Program Comparison Table

-The following table compares all three NNP programs in Ohio side by side, including modality, credit hours, clinical requirements, and tuition.
+The following table compares all two NNP programs in Ohio side by side, including modality, credit hours, clinical requirements, and tuition.

 ProgramModalityCreditsClinical HoursTuition